ComradeVanti/UnityRectConstraints/Documentation~/Constraining.md

+﻿# Constraining rectangles

-﻿On this page you will learn how to use the package to constrain rectangles relative to each other.
+On this page you will learn how to use the package to constrain rectangles relative to each other.
 This guide assumes you are familiar with [Androids Constraint Layout](https://developer.android.com/develop/ui/views/layout/constraint-layout) but will hopefully also make sense intuitively.